diffblue/gitlab/doc/development/database/strings_and_the_text_data_type.md

 ## Create a new table with text columns

 When adding a new table, the limits for all text columns should be added in the same migration as the table creation.
-We add a `#text_limit` method to Rails' `create_table`, which allows adding limits for text columns.
+We add a `limit:` attribute to Rails' `#text` method, which allows adding a limit for this column.

 For example, consider a migration that creates a table with two text columns, `db/migrate/20200401000001_create_db_guides.rb`: